ssuresh3/HitchHike/backend/test_framework/README.md

 Unit test files are structure filename.test.js where filename is the file to be tested.

+If input data is needed, add it to the mock_data.json file and then call
+mock_data[atrribute].

-To run test: yarn test
+To run unit test: yarn test